 You can check a sample computation of daily interest below.
 There’s also no minimum balance, no cap for interest, and no lock in period which means it’s just as liquid as any other digital bank.

 How to Start?

 Just download the app in the Playstore or App Store.
 You can either use your mobile number or your Shopee account.
 Then ready your valid government ID for the usual KYC (Know Your Customer) process.
+You can use the referral code ED409341 when signing up to get 50 pesos, just make a one time deposit of at least 1000 pesos and hold for at least 3 days.
 It usually takes 1 business day before getting verified.
 You’ll know if you’re verified if you already have an account number.
 You can check the FAQs here.